Further study and funding

 Professional diplomas and certificates enable you to study a subject that is specifically vocational in order to enter a profession that requires specialist pre-entry training, eg Law or Teaching.
 Generally the course will include periods of practical work experience so that you can experience the job role at first hand.

 Conversion courses allow you to change subject or your career direction.
-For example if you did not study an accredited undergraduate law degree and wish to become a solicitor or barrister you will need to take the Graduate Diploma in Law (GDL).
+For example if you did not study an accredited undergraduate law degree and wish to become a solicitor or barrister you will need to take the Common Professional Examination (CPE) Graduate Diploma course.

 There are many others and you should research your career ideas to find out if any vocational training is required.
 Some courses require applications to be made through a central clearing system, others direct to the individual university.